dwbrown/Markov/README.md

 The rest of the transformations are attempted in a top down manner.
 If a transformation fails, the next transformation below is attempted.
-If a transformation succeeds, it is repeated as many times as possible until it fails, then the program will start again at the top and attempt  the second (ending) transformation, and so forth.
+If a transformation succeeds, then the program will start again at the top and attempt the second (ending) transformation step, and so forth.
 If no transformation is matched, the MARKOV program will report a failure.

 Other than the wildcard characters, the tagged characters in the match